Jomanda (group)

 Jomanda was an American female house music vocal trio from New Jersey.
 Members included Joanne Thomas, Cheri Williams, and Renee Washington.

 Biography

-Jomanda had several hits on the US Billboard Hot Dance Club Play chart during the first half of the 1990s, including "Got a Love for You," which reached #1 in 1991.
-The song also crossed over to the mainstream, going top 40 (peaking at #40) on the US Billboard Hot 100.
+Jomanda had several hits on the US Billboard Hot Dance Club Play chart during the first half of the 1990s, including "Got a Love for You," which reached No. 1 in 1991.
+The song also crossed over to the mainstream, going top 40 (peaking at No. 40) on the US Billboard Hot 100.

-In 1993, the trio returned to #1 on the dance chart with "Don't You Want Me", a track credited to Felix featuring Jomanda.
+In 1993, the trio returned to No. 1 on the dance chart with "Don't You Want My Love", a track credited to Felix featuring Jomanda.

-The song "Make My Body Rock" appeared on Dance!
-Online, a multiplayer online casual rhythm game, and on Grand Theft Auto: San Andreas.
+The song "Make My Body Rock" appeared in Dance!
+Online, a multiplayer online casual rhythm game, and in Grand Theft Auto: San Andreas.

 Joanne Thomas' death

 Group member Joanne Thomas died in October 2003, after a three-year battle with colon cancer.